 Who this HR software comparison is for

-- HR directors and heads of people tasked with modernising outdated or disconnected systems
+- An HR director or head of people replacing an outdated or disconnected system

-- Organisations with 200 – 2,000 employees, where scalability and ease of adoption are critical
+- Running a team of 200 to 2,000 employees, where scale and ease of adoption both matter

 | Ciphr | IRIS | MHR | Hibob | Cezanne | |